JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ```

 Function `max` is a higher-order function, i.e. it takes a function value as the second argument.
 This second argument is an expression that is itself a function, i.e. a function literal.
-As a function, it is equivalent to
+As a function, it is equivalent to:

 ``` kotlin
 fun compare(a: String, b: String): Boolean = a.length < b.length